privacygmail cleanupemail security

 Privacy benefits:

-• Analysis happens on your computer
+• Analysis happens on your own computer

 • No server storage of your email data